simonnilsson/material-file-icons/README.md

 [![build](https://github.com/simonnilsson/material-file-icons/workflows/ci/badge.svg)](https://github.com/simonnilsson/material-file-icons/actions?query=workflow%3Aci+branch%3Amain)
 [![install size](https://packagephobia.com/badge?p=material-file-icons)](https://packagephobia.com/result?p=material-file-icons)

-Beautiful material style file type icons in a simple React component.
+Beautiful material style file type icons packaged in a single JavaScript file.

 Source of icons is the [Material Icon Theme](https://github.com/PKief/vscode-material-icon-theme) for VS Code.
 All credit for icon design should go there.
 This is also the place for placing requests for adding new icons.

+> **Version 1.x of this library was React specific, since 2.0 this library is made to be framework agnostic.**
 ## Features

+- Zero dependencies.
 - Contains **320** unique icons.
+- Can automatically select icon based on file name.
 - Uses **SVG** images that can scale to any dimensions.
-- Can automatically select icon based on file name.
 - All icons a bundled in a single file of about **420 kB** minified.
 - Although primarily focused on file types used in software development, other common file types are also included.